loginom/loginom-help-en-omegat/data/data-format/data-warehouse.md

 *Semantic layer* is a special mechanism that lets an analyst use data by means of the subject area business terms.
 It has been implemented over the relational database.

-Due to this layer a user can handle not fields and columns of the database tables, but such multi-dimensional concepts as dimension or measure.
+Due to this layer a user can handle not fields and columns of the database tables, but such multidimensional concepts as dimension or measure.
 And the system automatically performs all operations required  for the relational DBMS operation.
 Thus, this layer enables a user to concentrate on analysis and not to think about the data acquisition mechanisms.

 Deductor Warehouse provides the universal multidimensional storage, namely, it can contain a set of processes with different number of dimensions and measures.